clouserw/blog.micropipes.com/_posts/2014-12-08-goodwill-updates.md

 [![a concept drawing](/blog/public/img/2014-goodwill-small.jpg)][1]

-Goodwill Update could either run in the background (assuming there is disk space battery life) or could be more user-facing presenting people with notifications about the presence of updates or even showing how much money has been saved by avoiding bandwidth charges.
+Goodwill Update could either run in the background (assuming there is disk space and battery life) or could be more user-facing presenting people with notifications about the presence of updates or even showing how much money has been saved by avoiding bandwidth charges.
 Perhaps they could even offer to buy Bob a beer!

 Would this be worth doing to help emerging markets stay up to date?